josephwright/josephwright.github.io/_posts/2009-11-17-tex-counts-and-latex-counters.md

 \addtocounter{mycounter}{3}  % Value is 5
 ```

 There are then some methods to get the counter value back out.
-LaTeX creates a `\the…` function for each counter, which will print the current value.
+LaTeX creates a `\the...` function for each counter, which will print the current value.
 In places where TeX expects a number, there is also the `\value` function:

 ```latex
 \themycounter % Prints the current value